pablorotten/vite-react-tailwind/Learning-React.md

 import Header from "./components/YourComponent.tsx";
 ```
 - Style files (CSS) related to a component are next to it using the same name
-  - ❗Styles defined in a CSS component **will be applyied to the whole App!!**
+  - ❗Styles defined in a CSS component **will be applied to the whole App!!**

 ![alt text](image.png)